The Committee

 Chris Gagg

-My family and I recently moved to Chorleywood following a thoroughly enjoyable 10 years in Rickmansworth.
+My family and I moved to Chorleywood in 2023 following a thoroughly enjoyable 10 years in Rickmansworth.
 We feel privileged to live in the area and the many great things it offers.
 And we are passionate for these opportunities being there for our children and future generations to enjoy.

 In between being taxi service, chef, homework guide for our young children, my wife and I both work in Financial Services in the City and are regular Met or Chiltern line commuters.